The History of Multi-Return in Ren-C

 2 Likes

 One point to mention here is that as far as the core protocol goes, there's no names for the individual multi-return outputs.
-If we wanted that, we'd have to make it so that if a function returned a "FRAME! isotope" with labeled fields.
+If we wanted that, we'd have to make it so that if a function returned an "OBJECT! antiform" with labeled fields (that decayed to the first field?)

 This isn't silly vs. returning an OBJECT! by convention in the same way that it's not silly vs. returning a BLOCK! by convention.
 You want that single-result default, and then more only if you ask for it.
 So there's still a way the first field in the frame could be picked out via a SET-WORD! and the other fields by a SET-BLOCK!; or you could ^META it and access them by name.